 Here you can get a similar experience to that you’d find at the AJaw Mayan Chocolate museum but don’t take our word for it.
 Feel free to read up on what they offer to differentiate themselves.

 Che’il Mayan Chocolate – Maya Center Village in Stann Creek (Southern Belize)

 Mr. Julio produces authentic Mayan chocolate bars and also offers a hands-on demonstration of the chocolate making process.
-There you can view the various machines that he uses in the chocolate making process from Grinders for grinding cacao beans in bulk into a paste, to a compressor for pulverizing the chocolate and making cocoa powder for hot chocolate drink.
-He even has a little tempered room where he stores the freshly made chocolate bars to achieve the right texture and end result.
+There you can view the various machines utilized in the chocolate making process.
+From grinders transforming cacao beans into a paste, to a compressor for pulverizing chocolate and making cocoa powder.
+There’s also a tempered room where he stores freshly made chocolate bars.
 Mr. Julio gives you the option of taking only the demonstration tour which lasts about 45 minutes or you can couple that with a tour of the plantation farm to view how the cacao trees are farmed and harvest for another 45 minutes.
 Mr. Julio is planning on taking his knowledge of producing high quality chocolate to higher levels as he is currently exporting his chocolate bars nicely wrapped and bearing his logo to certain partners in the USA.